Accessing Plato Environment

 # Reset environment to initialize session

-await env.reset() # Required before getting cdp_url
+await env.reset() # Async version - required before getting cdp_url

 Required Environment Variables